-- 11.22.
-Public Holidays Shift workers, including those on a five-day shift system, Monday to Friday, who on a public holiday: - 11.22.1. work an ordinary rostered shift; or - 11.22.2. are rostered off duty (except when on annual or long service leave)
+- 10.6.2.
+Public Holidays Shift workers, including those on a five-day shift system, Monday to Friday, who on a public holiday: - a) work an ordinary rostered shift; or - b) are rostered off duty (except when on annual or long service leave)

-are entitled to have a day added to their annual leave entitlement for each public holiday prescribed in clause 23, Public Holidays and Picnic Day.
-If higher-grade pay is involved, the provisions of subclause 15.8 of clause 15, Higher-Grade Work and Pay, apply.
+are entitled to have a day added to their annual leave entitlement for each public holiday prescribed in Clause 22, Public Holidays and Picnic Day.
+If higher-grade pay is involved, the provisions of Clause 13.4. apply.

-- 11.23.
+- 10.6.3.
 Not Required to Work on a Public Holiday Shift workers when, according to their controlling officer, are not required for work on a public holiday for a shift for which they are normally rostered, must observe the holiday.
 However, they must be told at least 96 hours before the shift begins that they are not required.
-They must be paid for all ordinary time not worked in respect of the public holiday at the rate of single time. - 11.24.
-Shift Worker on a Five-day Shift Public Holidays Shift workers who are on a five-day shift system, Monday to Friday, must be paid for public holidays observed on Monday to Friday. - 11.25.
-Mutual Stand Down- Shift workers who:
+They must be paid for all ordinary time not worked in respect of the public holiday at the rate of single time. - 10.6.4.
+Shift Worker on a Five-day Shift Public Holidays Shift workers who are on a five-day shift system, Monday to Friday, must be paid for public holidays observed on Monday to Friday. - 10.6.5.
+Mutual Stand Down Shift workers who: - a) are rostered for duty on a shift falling on a Saturday or Sunday; and - according to the controlling officer, are not required for duty on such day(s)

-11.25.1. are rostered for duty on a shift falling on a Saturday or Sunday; and may, by mutual arrangement with the person responsible for the work team, not attend for duty on such day(s).
+may, by mutual arrangement with the person responsible for the work team, not attend for duty on such day(s).